Superbition/Celestte-Docs/docs/using_polyel/middleware.md

 ### After

-To define a Middleware which executes after a request has been processed, you simple define the property ` $middlewareType` to equal “after”, the class definition is the same though:
+To define a Middleware which executes after a request has been processed, you simply define the property ` $middlewareType` to equal “after”, the class definition is the same though:

 ```php
 namespace App\Middleware;